How to Book Your Trip

-Google Flights is an easy tool to check the typical price of flights to and from your destination.
-If you aren’t quite ready to book, but want to get a general idea of the available flights, this is the tool for you.
+If you aren’t quite ready to book but want to get a general idea of the available flights, this is the tool for you.

-Airbnb is the best way to book private rental homes near national parks and outdoorsy destinations.
-Staying in an Airbnb is great for those traveling in groups or want to cook their own meals to save money.
+Airbnb is the best way to book private rental homes near national parks, which is great for those traveling in groups or cooking their own meals.

-Recreation.gov is the go-to site for all things camping in the national parks.
-Here you can research campsites in most of the parks, book your campsite when reservations open, and manage your reservation before your trip.
+Recreation.gov is the go-to site for camping in national parks.
+Here you can research campgrounds, plus book and manage camping reservations.

-Ever wanted to try out van life?
-Outdoorsy connects you with converted vans for short term rent (think Airbnb for vans and RVs!).
-This is the perfect way to explore national parks, particularly for those who want a blend of camping and luxury.
+Outdoorsy connects you with vans and RVs for rent.
+This is the perfect way to explore national parks, particularly for those who want to try out van life.

-The National Park Service website is the best place to research information on national park shuttles, vehicle restrictions, and parking regulations in all 63 USA national parks.
+The National Park Service website is the best place to research information on park shuttles, vehicle restrictions, and parking regulations.

 National Park Must-Haves